 You can use several tools to determine your car’s current value.
-Use the “My Car’s Value” feature from Kelley Blue Book or refer to Edmund to get an idea of what your car is worth if you sell it to a private party or trade it in at a dealership.
+Use the “My Car’s Value” feature from Kelley Blue Book or refer to Edmunds to get an idea of your car’s worth.
 Or you can use Autotrader or refer to classified ads to search for similar listings in your local area.

 5. Get the word out

 Tell everyone in your network that you are selling your car and ask them to spread the word.
-You can also post on social media or put an ad on sites with a used car marketplace — such as Autotrader, Kelley Blue Book or Cars.com — or in the local newspaper.
+You can also post on social media or advertise on sites with a used car marketplace — such as Autotrader, Kelley Blue Book or Cars.com — or in the local newspaper.

 6. Come ready to negotiate

 Start the conversation off by letting the potential buyer throw out a number.
-If the figure works, it’s up to you to decide if you want to ask for more or move forward with the sale.
-But if the number is too low, counter with a slightly higher price point that is above the minimum you are willing to accept.
-Most importantly, be prepared to walk away if you are unable to reach a fair deal with the other party.
+If the figure works, it’s up to you to decide whether to ask for more or move forward with the sale.
+But if the number is too low, counter with a slightly higher price point above the minimum you are willing to accept.
+Most importantly, be prepared to walk away if you cannot reach a fair deal with the other party.

 7. Be smart and safe about the sale

 Safety is of the utmost importance when arranging the sale of your vehicle with a private party.
-The seller may want to pay cash, but suggest that they use a contactless payment processor, like PayPal, to remit payment instead.
+The seller may want to pay cash.
+Suggest that they use a contactless payment processor, like PayPal, instead.

 A cashier’s check is another viable option.
-The check is guaranteed to clear since the funds are immediately pulled from the buyer’s bank account when the check is issued, and the check does not include any identifying information.
+The check is guaranteed to clear since the funds are immediately pulled from the buyer’s bank account when the check is issued.

 8. Make the sale official

 At last, you found the perfect buyer and are eager to finalize the sale.
-But before you can consider it a done deal, you will need to visit the local DMV (Department of Motor Vehicles) with the buyer to transfer the vehicle’s title to the new owner.
+But before it’s a done deal, you must visit the local DMV (Department of Motor Vehicles) with the buyer to transfer the vehicle’s title to the new owner.